ceph/ceph/doc/cephfs/cephfs-shell.rst

 get
 ---

-Copy a file from Ceph Filesystem to Local Filesystem.
+Copy a file from Ceph File System to Local File System.

 Usage :

     get [options] <source_path> [target_path]

-* source_path - remote file/directory path which is to be copied to local filesystem.
+* source_path - remote file/directory path which is to be copied to local file system.
     * if `.` copies all the file/directories in the remote working directory.

 * target_path - local directory path where the files/directories are to be copied to.